martin-ejdestig/sork/README.md

 ## TODO

+- Add a --revision/-r &lt;git range/rev&gt; flag for only checking/analyzing files/lines changed in
+  range/rev.
 - Implement --fix flag for check that fixes found errors if possible.
 - More robust project root detection (check for more VCS dot directories, ... other ideas?)
 - Add user specific configuration in $HOME/.config/ that lets user add search paths for how to find